Permissions

 Revoke specific permissions on a database from a role:

-REVOKE CREATE, CONNECT, DDL, SUPERUSER, CREATE FUNCTION FROM role_name;
+REVOKE CREATE, CONNECT, DDL, SUPERUSER, CREATE FUNCTION ON DATABASE database_name FROM role_name;

 Revoke permissions on a schema from a role: